 We are all so in love with our amazing little Theo, and I honestly cannot imagine life without him!
 This new addition to our family has been something we didn’t expect.
 It has been very hard.
 There have been many emotional days for me.
 But I would do all of it again in a heartbeat!”

 This story was submitted to Love What Matters by Abby Abbott of Ohio.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more touching stories like this: